 In its simplest form, speech recognition means listening to someone and converting what they say into a written form.

-Role in Multimodal AI: Speech recognition enables interaction in which audio is an input, which can be used together with visuals or text for better interaction.
+Role in Multimodal AI: Speech recognition enables interaction in which audio is an input, which can be used alongside visuals or text for richer interaction.

 Key Techniques: Contextual acoustics, language modeling, and ASR systems.